Eric-Carlton/angular-name-that-song/README.md

 ![Create Playlist Page](screenshots/create-playlist-page.png?raw=true)

 Provide up to 5 seed artists in the text input.
 Separate each artist with a comma.
-Click "Create Playlist" to query Spotify for recommendations based on that artist(s).
+Click "Create Playlist" to query Spotify for recommendations based on artist(s).

 You can remove individual songs by clicking the "Remove" button in the same row as the song's name.